OTRS/otrs/UPGRADING.md

 Now in OTRS 3.2 the Possible and PossibleNot ACL sections for Dynamic Fields Dropdown and Multiselect must refer to the key (internal values) rather than the value (shown values).

-Example:
+###Example

 For the defined field "Dropdown1"  with possible values:

     1 => 'A',
     2 => 'B',
     3 => 'C',